derdilla/blood-pressure-monitor-fl/README.md

 ## Contributing

 This app works best when everyone does their part!
 Everyone interested with a bit of domain knowledge can help make this the best blood pressure app.
-If you want to provide ideas, translate, code or help in another way
+If you want to provide ideas, translate, code or help in another way *please* check out the [contributor docs](CONTRIBUTING.md).